LMU-Douglas/lab-instructions/Lab05_Instructions.md

 ### Part C ~ Name Mixer
 In this scenario, Cashier-Bot is still mixing themself up!
 Now they'll hear names and swap them around.
 Write a program that takes in two names, swaps their first names, and returns the new names.

->If you put in the names `"Cashier Bot"` and `"Jason Douglas"`, the function should return `"Jason Bot"` and `"Cashier Douglas"`.
+>If you put in the names `"Cashier Bot"` and `"Jason Douglas"`, the program should return `"Jason Bot"` and `"Cashier Douglas"`.

 **Some Tips**
 - Check out your string methods!
 You can use them to split the names into lists, and then recombine them.

 **Test Cases**

-Test your function with the following test cases:
+Test your program with the following test cases:
 | Name 1 | Name 2 | Expected Output |
 | --- | --- | --- |
 | `Cashier Bot` | `Jason Douglas` | `Jason Bot` and `Cashier Douglas` |